 Phuket Vegetarian Festival - My favourite event in Phuket!

-The 2021 Phuket Vegetarian Festival Festival will be held from 5 - 15 October - see SCHEDULE.
+The 2022 Phuket Vegetarian Festival Festival will be held from 25 September - 5 October - see SCHEDULE.
 The date changes slightly every year as it's based on the Chinese lunar calendar.
-In 2020 it was 16-26 October.
+In 2021 it was 5-15 October.
 It's my favourite time of year, and it's not because of the food.
 I am certainly not a vegetarian, though I try to stick to "the diet" during the festival, meaning no meat, no alcohol, no dairy, no onion or garlic, no eggs.
 Over the years on this blog, I have posted many many times about the festival.
 At least one post per year since 2006, some years with multiple posts.
 I love it!
 The 2017 festival was very different, because the Thai King passed away and the funeral and cremation rituals took place in late October 2017.
 The cremation was on 26th October.
 The festival in 2017 had no piercing or firecrackers, no big morning processions.
 Only the last night went ahead as planned on 28th October.
 I mostly ignored it in 2018, and now am back in the UK, so missed 2019 - 2021, plus the 2 most recent years were affected by Covid-19 - sad face :(

 Phuket Vegetarian Festival Blog Posts